-The SAHMRI Wellbeing and Resilience Centre is working in partnership with Futuris Group of Companies and Hirotec Australia Pty Ltd to build capacity in these transitioning workforces in the lead up to GM Holden’s closure of South Australian operations.
+The SAHMRI Wellbeing and Resilience Centre has worked in partnership with Futuris Group of Companies and Hirotec Australia Pty Ltd to build capacity in these transitioning workforces in the lead up to GM Holden’s closure of South Australian operations.

 WORKERS IN ADELAIDE'S AUTOMOTIVE INDUSTRY TALK ABOUT THE BENEFITS OF WELLBEING AND RESILIENCE TRAINING

 The project began in October 2014, with workers from Futuris and Hirotec undertaking a train-the-trainer program in October 2014 to learn to deliver practical resilience skills to their respective workforces.
-There has since been supplementary training delivered to these staff, baseline measurement completed, and growing support for the project and the skills amongst staff and the community.
+There was then supplementary training delivered to these staff, measurement completed, and growing support for the project and the skills amongst staff and the community.

-In a time of transition in the automanufacturing industry in South Australia, this pilot resilience building project aims to deliver new, critical insights into supporting South Australian employees as they develop new training pathways and new futures.
+In a time of transition in the automanufacturing industry in South Australia, this pilot resilience building project delivered new, critical insights into supporting South Australian employees as they develop new training pathways and new futures.